 Although we've already established that gray pairs well in a variety of tones, we also love a look that incorporates a single shade throughout.
 This bedroom flawlessly displays a mushroom gray hue from floor to ceiling, including the curtains, bedding, and flooring, and the result is absolute design perfection.

 A super soft shade of greige on your bedroom walls makes the perfect backdrop for a midcentury-modern-meets-boho vibe because it pairs well with natural textures like wood and leather as well as black and gold fixtures.
-Incorporate some greenery and you have yourself a serene environment with tons of personality.
+Incorporate some greenery, and you have yourself a serene environment with tons of personality.

 You don't need a bold shade of gray to make a major impact.
-Unlike stark white walls, this space boasts a little something extra special, thanks to the barely-there gray shade on the walls.
+Unlike stark white walls, this space boasts a little something extra special, thanks to the barely there gray shade on the walls.
 Although it almost reads as white at first glance, it feels softer and much less jarring than a bright white wall.
-Cream-colored additions like the light fixture, bedside lamp, and rug just add to the neutral, but not boring vibe.
+Cream-colored additions like the light fixture, bedside lamp, and rug just add to the neutral but not boring vibe.

-Allow us to introduce you to our new color combo: Warm gray and tan.
+Allow us to introduce you to our new color combo: warm gray and tan.
 We're obsessed with the neutrals in this bedroom, from the pearly shade on the walls to the camel suede color of the headboard.
-The palette feels earthy, yet glamorous and somehow seems appropriate for all ages.
+The palette feels earthy yet glamorous and somehow seems appropriate for all ages.

 On the flip side, a darker shade of gray with deep blue undertones has an androgynous feel to it.
-Upon first glance, it feels mostly masculine, but soft textures via faux fur pillows, a shaggy rug, white curtains, and a dainty headboard ake it truly unisex.
+Upon first glance, it feels mostly masculine, but soft textures via faux fur pillows, a shaggy rug, white curtains, and a dainty headboard make it truly unisex.
 We also love the color-blocking on the walls, which adds a moody element with the deep gray shade, but doesn't make the room feel too dark.

 Usually, we'd say sticking to two colors (or lack of) could feel bland, but this modern bedroom utilizes an almost-achromatic color palette in the most sophisticated way.
-So many elements of this space work like a charm, from the spot-on shade of greige that melts from the walls to bedspread to the rug, and the mix of patterns that incorporate the secondary color.
-It's all just *chef's kiss*.
+So many elements of this space work like a charm, from the spot-on shade of greige that melts from the walls to the bedspread to the rug, to the mix of patterns that incorporate the secondary color.
+It's all just *chef's kiss.*

-High contrast spaces have a way of exuding feminine glamour and this one is a perfect example.
-The almost-black gray shade on the walls, paired with clean white bedding and furniture and the occasional hint of gold and metallic surfaces is as glamorous as it gets.
-Incorporating a tufted headboard, fresh flowers, and a touch of velvet doesn't hurt either.
+High-contrast spaces have a way of exuding feminine glamour, and this one is a perfect example.
+The almost-black gray shade on the walls, paired with clean white bedding and furniture and the occasional hint of gold and metallic surfaces, is as glamorous as it gets.
+Incorporating a tufted headboard, fresh flowers, and a touch of velvet doesn't hurt, either.